semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 ## The workflow or job does not have sufficient permissions

 Semgrep findings in a private repository can only populate in the GitHub Advanced Security Dashboard if the correct permissions are set using the `permissions` key.
-See an example below.
+See the following example.

 ## The workflow permissions in your repository's Actions settings are set to read-only